-If you have several Multiple Choice or Image Choice questions in your presentation, you can use segmentation to present the results according to what the participants have voted for on another question.
+If you have several Multiple Choice questions in your presentation, you can use segmentation to present the results according to what the participants have voted for on another question.

-In the example below, you can see a Multiple Choice question that is segmented according to what the participants have answered in a previous question (asking for their gender).
+In the example below, you can see a Multiple Choice question that is segmented according to what the participants have answered in a previous question (which department they work for).

 Some interesting use cases for segmentations are: